 Import Duties and Taxes for U.S. Vehicles Imported into Canada

-When importing used vehicles from the United States into Canada, the good news is this: In many cases, you will not be responsible for an import duty.
+The good news when importing into Canada, in many cases, you will not be responsible for an import duty.
 This is because Canada and its provinces are members of the North Atlantic Free Trade Agreement (NAFTA).

 That said, there are certain instances when you may be required to pay an import duty.
 This is in cases when less than 62.5% of the car’s value originates in a NAFTA member nation.
-When seeking a used vehicle to import into Canada through an online car auction, this is something that you should keep in mind.
+When importing into Canada through an online car auction, this is something that you should keep in mind.
 However, the import duty for cars that do not qualify for duty-free import is only 6.1%.

 - Alberta (AB) – GST of 5%